billfitzgerald/infosec-primer/glossary.md

 <a name="h.glossary-session-hijack"></a>**Session hijack**

 An attack that takes over a session belonging to another user.
-This is typically accomplished through acquiring the user's session token cookie and installing it in an attacker's browser.
+This is typically accomplished through acquiring the user's session-token cookie and installing it in an attacker's browser.
+Also known as a sidejack.

 <a name="h.glossary-sidejack"></a>**Sidejack**